diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_live_view.md

 $timezone = 'America/Vancouver';
 ```

-🔴 &nbsp;Set if you want to hide hidden dot files in scandir.php
+🔴 &nbsp;Set if you want to hide hidden dot files in scandir.php:
 ```
 // Ignore if file or folder is hidden (starts with .)
 $ignorehidden = TRUE;
 ```

-🔴 &nbsp;Set any path translations (from index path to mount path) in scandir.php
+🔴 &nbsp;Set any path translations (from index path to mount path) in scandir.php:
 ```
 // Path translation for listing files
 $path_translations = array(